 Drinking can be a fun social activity especially when done with family, friends, and peers you know and trust.
 Unfortunately, some people still consider drinking and driving an option with reasons such as “my home is nearby” or “my place is just down the street,” and some don’t get to consider the reality of accidents and incidents that can occur when under the influence.
-We have to understand that driving while intoxicated with alcohol comes with its own sets of penalties, as this is a serious matter, and you may need the help of a DWI specialist legal team, like these Springfield DWI lawyers.
+We have to understand that driving while intoxicated (DWI) with alcohol comes with its own sets of penalties, as this is a serious matter, and you may need the help of a DWI specialist legal team, like these Springfield DWI lawyers.
 Your health and the health of others are compromised when we push ourselves to drive while intoxicated, which is why a lot of states have different interpretations of drunk driving regulations.

 Drunk driving cases get more severe if there’s vehicular homicide and vehicular assault involved.
 While you may not be driving while intoxicated, it’s still better to understand things you need to know about vehicular homicide and vehicular assault law while under DUI in order to know the best course of action should you encounter this situation.

 Please do remember however that this article simply provides you with a background on vehicular homicide and vehicular assault law, and is not to be treated as legal advice.
 If you have specific concerns, it’s still better to communicate them to a legal professional at the Salwin Law Group to get a proper background on the issue.

 States have different laws, especially when it comes to driving under the influence.
 These laws also take effect when the DUI has caused a death, as some more charges can be put in the picture.
 These include:

 - DUI manslaughter